 SWHS estimates of harvests and releases are assumed to be biased based on the disagreement between SWHS estimates of guided trips and matching logbook totals of guided harvests and releases (Figure 6 DATA BIAS; Howard et al. 2020).
 Additionally, the bias in harvests and releases varies considerably in both direction and magnitude (Figure 6 DATA BIAS).
 The model treats the logbook data as a census with minimal uncertainty and thus SWHS bias estimation is a product of the difference between the survey and the logbook data.

-Harvest sampling data exists from Gulf of Alaska areas since 1996 and from Southeast Alaska areas since 2006 (Jaenicke et al. 2019; Failor 2016).
-Port sampling data is comprised of the number of total rockfish, pelagic and non-pelagic rockfish, black rockfish and yelloweye rockfish.
-In Southeast Alaska, the number of demersal shelf rockfish (DSR, of which yelloweye are one species) and slope rockfish are also recorded.
+The department’s port sampling program provides data on the species composition of the catch, provides length and otolith samples and provides data on the relative number of fish harvested and released.
+Port sampling data exists from Southcentral and Kodiak areas since 1996 and from Southeast Alaska areas since 2006 (Jaenicke et al. 2019; Failor 2016).
+Port sampling data in southcentral and Kodiak areas is subdivided by user group (private versus guided anglers) and the number of total rockfish, pelagic and non-pelagic rockfish, black rockfish and yelloweye rockfish.
+In Southeast Alaska areas, the data is further broken down into demersal shelf rockfish (DSR, of which yelloweye are one species) and slope rockfish are also recorded.

 RELEASE MORTALITY DATA FROM WHERE?
 Chris, Clay.
 Insert depth methods here.